boscoh/peptagram/readme.md

         clean_seqid=clean_seqid,
         iso_leu_isomerism=False)

-__OPTIONAL:__ As before, if `.mzML` files were used to generate the search results, then the MS/MS spectra can be read in to generate the spectra visulaizations:

-    peptagram.mzml.load_mzml(
-        proteins, 0, 'example/morpheus/OK20130822_MPProtomap_KO1.mzML')
+The sequences are loaded into the data structure, and the positions relative to the full protein of the peptides in the peptide-spectrum-matches are calculated.

+Notice the `iso_leu_isomerism` flag, which is required for some packages that don't distinguish this mass isomerism in peptides.

-And finally, the step to generate the visualiations:
+And finally, the step to generate the visualisations:

     data = {
       'title': 'TPP example',
       'proteins': proteins,
       'source_labels': ['hca'],
       'color_names': ['P=1', 'P=0', ''],
-      'mask_labels': map(str, errors),
+      'mask_labels': [0.05, 0.025, 0.01],
     }
+    peptagram.proteins.make_proteins_directory(
-    peptagram.proteins.make_proteins_directory(data, 'out/tpp-pr')
+      data, 'out/tpp-pr')

-On the command-line, run the script to generate the visualization:

-    python tpp_mzml_example.py

-### EXAMPLE: X!Tandem in TPP
+## Example: X!Tandem in TPP

 The default search-engine that comes with the TPP is X!Tandem.
-It is easy to generate  visualizations with `.protXML` and `.pepXML` files that have been generated from `.tandem` files.
-This is because `.tandem` files contain protein sequences and MS/MS peaks.
+The great thing about `.tandem` files is that they provide both protein sequences and the MS/MS spectra for each peptide-spectrum match.
+You can thus generate a full `peptagram` visualization with `.tandem`, `.protXML` and `.pepXML` files.

+The example script is `run_xtandem.py`.
+First, read in the `proteins` data structure from the `.pepXML` and `.protXML` files:

+    import peptagram.parse
+    import peptagram.xtandem
+    import peptagram.tpp
+    import peptagram.proteins

+    errors = [0.05, 0.025, 0.01]
     proteins, source_names = peptagram.tpp.get_proteins_and_sources(
         'xtandem/interact.prot.xml',
         ['xtandem/interact.pep.xml'],
         peptide_error=max(errors))

-In this particular example, the pepXML was generated from 3 different .tandem files.
-To read this into the `proteins` data structure, we will need to match the .tandem file to the `source_names` returned by the `get_proteins_and_sources` function.
-So here's a function to figure out the match between the `tandem` file and `source_names`
+  Here, `.pepXML` was generated from 3 different `.tandem` files:

+      tandems = [
+        'xtandem/Seq23282_E1O1.tandem',
+        'xtandem/Seq23283_E1O1.tandem',
+        'xtandem/Seq23284_E1O1.tandem',
+      ]

+ As such, we need to make use of the `source_names` return variable from above, which contains the names of the source files in the `.pepXML` entries.
+Hopefully, these will match the `.tandem` to the `source_names`.

+ Here's a function to figure out the match of the `.tandem` files to the `source_names`:

     def get_i_source(tandem, source_names):
       basename = os.path.splitext(os.path.basename(tandem))[0]